zitadel/zitadel-examples/vue/README.md

-This is our Zitadel [Vue.js](https://vuejs.org/) template.
+This is our ZITADEL [Vue.js](https://vuejs.org/) template.
 It shows how to authenticate as a user and show user information.

 ## Getting Started